Please read our important disclaimers before using this content

 - Brief your witnesses (what they'll testify about)

-- Practice cross-examination (how to respond to her attorney's questions)
+- Practice cross-examination (how to respond to the petitioner's attorney's questions)

 - Dress professionally and arrive early (show respect for court process)